andyelu/andyelu/README.md

 # 💫 About Me:
 I'm a sophomore computer science student at the University of Arizona.
-I'm passionate about applying and extending my skills in full-stack and game development.
+I'm passionate about low-level programming and game development

 # 🚀 What I'm Up To:
-- Researching regression models to address overcrowding issues at the UofA rec centers.
+- Currently working on a retro-3D horror game!

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/andyelu)